Shahab-J/Freeze-Thaw-Detection/README.md

 - Draw your Region of Interest (ROI) on the map
 - Select date range (October–June, adjusted automatically)
-- Optionally limit analysis to **cropland only (Class 15)**
+- Optionally limit analysis to **cropland only **
-- Compute SigmaDiff, Freeze/Thaw thresholds, K, DeltaTheta, and EFTA
+- Compute the Exponential Freeze-Thaw Algorithm (EFTA) derived from VH radar backscatter (VHEFTA).
+For more info please refer to https://doi.org/10.3390/rs16071294
-- Classify freeze/thaw conditions using a pre-trained Random Forest model
+- Classify Freeze-Thaw states using a pre-trained Random Forest model (Link: TBD)
 - View classified maps directly in notebook

 ## 🚀 How to Run